core-wg/resource-directory/point-to-point-responses.md

 > unguessable by parties other than the registrant-ep/CT responsible for
 > it?

+WGF-7 (primarily to bring to attention, not so much asking acutal feedback)
 response:

 No. Especially, it will be discoverable through the endpoint lookup interface.